-Our corporate plan covering the period 2011 to 2015 sets out our high level plans for delivering our longer term vision for South Holland to be a thriving, living, working, rural community.
+Strategic leadership - Our corporate plan covering the period 2011 to 2015 sets out our high level plans for delivering our longer term vision for South Holland to be a thriving, living, working, rural community.
 It explains the context of the area of South Holland, the challenges we face, and how the views of residents have influenced our priorities for action.
 The corporate plan is about what we, the District Council, plan to do over the four year period.
-The plan was reviewed during the year and priorities were revised to reflect the changing economic environment.

-Partnership working

-Partnerships in which we have a financial or other significant interest in are recorded in our partnerships log.
+Partnership working - Partnerships in which we have a financial or other significant interest are recorded in our partnerships log.
 The log is updated each year and this informs our assurance framework.
 The Council's financial regulations set out the principles of effective management of resources when working in partnership, including the setting of clear objectives and management of financial and delivery risks.
 This work is strengthened by our involvement in the Greater Lincolnshire Risk Forum, of which we are a member.

-The Council entered into a shared management arrangement with Breckland District Council with effect from 1 April 2011.
+The Council entered into a shared management arrangement with Breckland District Council with effect from 1st April 2011.
 Despite the commitment to sharing a management team the two councils will continue to exercise independent democratically accountable local government in their respective areas, each having its own governance arrangements.